freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)
 //subtitles with timestamps: use YouTube's Automatic Captions

-//foil is smoothed with nail file or sandpaper (?) and covered by food-grade white wax like the one from cheese or blu-tack for face;
+//foil is smoothed with nail file or sandpaper (?) and covered by food-grade white wax like the one from cheese or blu-tack for face (covered with airtight rubber balloon ?);
 make (wet or papier mache with starch + water for natural beings) paper models from depth maps with texture
 drawn or printed from pano thumbnails with large fov stitched together,
 embossed with cardboard and stylus / wire / foil / wax and painted in CMYK